• Skip to primary navigation

 Pasta in pot

-Stir the harissa paste and tomato into the onions.
+Stir the harissa paste, tomato puree and chilli flakes into the onions.

 Harissa added to pot